 - Employee stock ownership plans (ESOPs) are a way to sell a business that benefits the company, employees, and the selling shareholders.
 Owners can sell all or just a percentage of their business to the employees.

 - Through an ESOP, employees are given shares in the company (at no cost to them), which are held in a trust and distributed after the employee leaves the company.
 In many cases, employees have retired with ESOP accounts worth hundreds of thousands, and even millions of dollars, in addition to their 401(k) and other retirement benefits.

-- ESOPs are a unique type of plan that can also be used as (1) a flexible, tax-advantaged tool for business succession, (2) a way for the company to borrow money and finance projects, (3) a way to create an internal market for company stock, (4) a retirement plan that holds company stock in a trust for the benefit of employees.
+- ESOPs are a unique type of plan that can also be used as (1) a flexible, tax-advantaged tool for business succession, (2) a way for the owner to take some money off the table, (3) a way to create an internal market for company stock, (4) a retirement plan that holds company stock in a trust for the benefit of employees.

 - Check out this simple guide to ESOP nuts and bolts

 - With 6,000 ESOPs covering approximately 13 million employees in the United States, ESOPs are the most popular form of broad-based employee ownership.

 - In addition to sharing ownership in a company, cooperatives are also governed by employees, usually through a one-employee-one-vote model.